vinhphamuit/instant/README.md

 ## Current features
 - Create, login with an account
 - Sign in with Facebook account
-- Send text message, photo and file in realtime
+- Send text messages, photos and files in realtime
+- Create channel for multiple topics

 ## Team members
 - Nguyễn  Vũ Quốc Thiện